Animals

 Thomas Gainsborough, Portrait of a Pug Belonging to Jonathan Spilsbury, in a Landscape, ca. 1780, private collection.
 Artnet.

 This pug, on the other hand, is very dignified, lying like a Sphinx and owning the landscape around him.
 He is exactly where he wants to be.
-Gainsborough put as much effort in capturing the personalities of his canine sitters as in his human ones (even though he was sick of portraits).
+Gainsborough put as much effort into capturing the personalities of his canine sitters as in his human ones (even though he was sick of portraits).

 Recommended